heyqule/enemy_race_manager/Mod-Compatibility.md

 - turn on "Peaceful mode" in Krastorio2 setting to bypass the biomass requirements.
 - More realistic weapons option must have "Auto-aim for MRW" enabled to hit air units.

-#### Rampant AI (limited)
-- It works with default settings.
-However, its AI code only work for "enemy" force.
-It does not affect custom enemy forces.
-- It is NOT compatible with its custom biters at the moment.
-Enabling them may crash the game.
-I have not tested this.

 #### Armoured Biters & Explosive Biters & Cold Biters
 - All biters, worms and spawners support leveling.
 - They join default enemy force, erm_vanilla.
 - The biter mods' multiplier stacks with this mod's multiplier.
 However, I suggest leave them alone and adjust the multiplier in ERM.

+#### Rampant AI (limited)
+- It works with default settings.
+However, its AI code only work for "enemy" force.
+It does not affect custom enemy forces.
+- Rampant enemies override default spawners.
+They don't support many features from ERM.

+#### Other biter mods, like bobs enemy or natural evolution enemies.
+- Not supported.
+ERM overrides biter spawners table.

 #### New Game Plus
 - When the game resets, attack meter also reset.